PoolParty PowerTagging Integrations

 - Unfortunately, SharePoint’s out-of-the-box search functionality is not capable of returning results that are timely, comprehensive and relevant.

 Backed by automated semantic tags in PoolParty PowerTagging, SharePoint’s organization and search retrieval is vastly improved.
-Only a few minutes after setup, the software is able to seamlessly label SharePoint documents, recommend documents with related content, and enrich SharePoint documents with relevant information from external sources.
+Only a few minutes after setup, the software is able to seamlessly label SharePoint documents, recommend documents with related content and semantic search, and enrich SharePoint documents with relevant information from external sources.